kurtosis-tech/autogpt-package/README.md

 (echo "python -m autogpt" && cat) | kurtosis service shell autogpt autogpt
 ```

+To run this on Kurtosis on GitPod click [here](https://gitpod.io/?editor=code#https://github.com/kurtosis-tech/autogpt-package).
+This doesn't
+require a local installation of Kurtosis.

 We use the `Redis` memory backend by default.

 ## How to get the OpenAI API Key